Anthony Levine: Baltimore Ravens

 Levine was signed to the Ravens' practice squad on September 3, 2012 and was promoted to the active roster on November 17.
 He was placed on injured reserve on November 26 after appearing in two games and recording one special teams tackle.

 In 2013, Levine played in all 16 games finishing second on the team with 11 special teams tackles.
 In 2014, Levine played in all 16 games with three starts playing at both safety and cornerback recording 23 tackles and four passes defensed.

 Levine signed a two-year $2.4 million contract extension with the Ravens on March 12, 2015.

 On March 10, 2017, Levine signed a three-year contract extension with the Ravens.
 He played in all 16 games in 2017, recording 29 combined tackles, three pass deflections, and his first career interception.
 In 2018, Levine played in all 16 games, recording 28 combined tackles, an interception, and a career-high eight pass deflections.
 In the 2019 regular season opener, Levine took a fake punt for a 60-yard carry in the 59–10 victory over the Miami Dolphins.
 In the 2019 season, Levine appeared in all 16 games and recorded eight total tackles, one tackle-for-loss, and three quarterback hits to go along with contributing on special teams.

 On March 26, 2020, Levine re-signed with the Ravens.

 Levine re-signed on a one-year contract with the team again on April 9, 2021.

 On January 26, 2022, Levine announced his retirement through the Ravens' social media channels.
 Levine also announced that he would be taking up a scouting and coaching assistant role with the Ravens.
 He is the Ravens all-time leader in special teams tackles with the franchise.

 Coaching career

 Tennessee Titans

 On March 31, 2023, the Tennessee Titans hired Levine as an assistant special teams coach.
 On January 27, 2025, it was announced that Levine and the Titans would be parting ways.

 Baltimore Ravens

-On February 15, 2025, the Baltimore Ravens hired Levine to serve as their assistant special teams coach.
+On February 15, 2025, the Baltimore Ravens hired Levine to serve as their assistant special teams coach under special teams coordinator, Chris Horton.
+On February 10, 2026, the Ravens promoted Levine to special teams coordinator after Horton chose to leave the team and join John Harbaugh with the New York Giants.